-1.3.
-The risk of an external customer using council financial systems for money laundering purposes may be higher or lower where -

-- 1.3.1. the external customer is a non-profit organisation and whether or not the customer is registered with a supervisory body, for example the Charity Commission; - 1.3.2. the external customer is known to other parts of the Council depending on the extent of this knowledge and linked accounts; - 1.3.3. the nature of the external customer's structure (trust, etc.); - 1.3.4. the breadth, complexity and/or geographical spread of ownership of the external customer's structure; - 1.3.5. the external customer is unable to meet the verification requirement outlined in paragraph 3 or 4, as the case may be.
+- 1.3.
+The risk of an external customer using council financial systems for money laundering purposes may be higher or lower where - - Part 7 Anti-Money Laundering Guidance depending on the extent of this knowledge and linked accounts; - 1.3.3. the nature of the external customer's structure (trust, etc.); - 1.3.4. the breadth, complexity and/or geographical spread of ownership of the external customer's structure; - 1.3.5. the external customer is unable to meet the verification requirement outlined in paragraph 3 or 4, as the case may be.